2023 Annual Impact (NYS participation anticipated to triple for 2024)

 - fundraising & providing fundraising opportunities through our community connections

 - community service experience – both local & Statewide

 - mentoring experience – working with students & adults

 - connection to local engineers & valuable company contacts

 - connection to local high school students considering STEM fields

 - introducing younger students & families to the college campus

 SUNY AMA Club Advisor is Bob Payne.
-Bob is an Adjunct Instructor in the SUNY Poly Mechanical Technology Department, SUNY Fabrication Club Advisor, a SUNY Alumnus & CNY Drones Volunteer Coordinator.
+Bob is an Adjunct Instructor in the SUNY Poly Mechanical Technology Department, SUNY Fabrication Club Advisor, a SUNY Alumnus & CNY Drones Volunteer & Event Coordinator.

-Our Build, Fly & Take Home Workshop (4-6 hrs) and our Experience FPV session (2 hrs – flying with our equipment) give participants a choice of how much they wish to invest in their curiosity about drones.
+Our Build, Fly & Take Home Workshop (4-6 hrs), Experience FPV session (2 hrs – flying with our equipment), & Interactive Drone Demonstrations (1 hr) give participants a choice of how much they wish to invest in their curiosity about drones.
 Our fees are set to cover the cost of each presentation, keep mentor to participant ratios low, & offer an affordable introduction to drone technology.
 Programs have introduced dozens of students & adults to drone technology.
-Ask us about our former students who have since formed drone tech clubs, taken additional tech classes, participated in our Team Drone Challenge, and become mentors!
+Ask us about our former students who have since formed drone tech clubs, taken additional tech classes, participated in our Team Drone Challenge, & become mentors!

 Connecting High Schools with MVCC to Offer UAS College Credit